 Most students begin their study of Ancient Greek and Latin with Traditional Grammar (CLAS1001/2011/6001).
 If you have prior experience with either language, please contact Dr Chris Bishop to discuss appropriate placement.

-Entry into the French, Italian and Spanish programs requires a placement test and will be subject to approval from the program convener.
+Entry into the French, German, Italian, Portuguese and Spanish programs requires a placement test and will be subject to approval from the program convener.
 To register your interest in taking an on-line placement test, please send an email including your student ID number to SLLL administration: firstname.lastname@example.org.